Pharmacological Treatment for Substance Abuse

 The California Evidence-Based Clearinghouse for Child Welfare's (CEBC's) primary focus is to review and rate selected evidence-based psychosocial programs within child welfare.
 The Clearinghouse is not designed to, nor does it have the capacity to be able to, review extensive medical and pharmacological treatments.

 Pharmacological treatment for substance abuse has been heavily researched and is an important aspect of substance abuse treatment.
-Excerpts from two articles are provided that address the current pharmacological treatment available for alcohol abuse and opiate addiction.
+The organizations below provide information on Pharmacological Treatment for Substance Abuse.

 Substance Abuse Resources

-Cochrane.org – The Cochrane Collaboration is an international not-for-profit organization providing up-to-date information about the effects of health care.
+Cochrane.org – Cochrane is an international not-for-profit organization providing systematic reviews to help people make informed health decisions.

 National Institute on Drug Abuse (NIDA)

 NIDA is funded by the National Institutes of Health.
-The mission of the NIDA is to lead the Nation in bringing the power of science to bear on drug abuse and addiction.
+The mission of the NIDA is to advance science on drug use and addiction and to apply that knowledge to improve individual and public health.